 Review & Testing Status

-The MAX Transit and MAX BR1 share the same software foundation and user interface, and we've shared some more detailed commentary on the MAX Transit for our members below based on our usage experience.
+The MAX Transit and MAX BR1 share the same software foundation and user interface.

 - SinglePoint - The SinglePoint 'WiFi in Motion' bundles are built around the Pepwave MAX routers, bundled with RV-friendly antennas, service plans, and support.

 WARNING: Pepwave doesn't tend to give their products new model numbers when they refresh them, and they also tend to keep older models around for a while.
 Make sure that you know what you are getting by checked specs carefully and don't end up with a device that is incompatible with your preferred networks or that is lacking capabilities!